valerielim/MIT-gentle-python/README.md

 ### Games & Projects

 1. Play extended version 'Rock Paper Scissors Lizard Spock'
-2. Zeller's Algorithm, a code that prints the *day* of any given date in history.
+2. Zeller's Date , a code that prints the *day* of any given date in history.

 Date begin: 11 Jan 2017